Specifications for Web Offset Publications

 Specifications for Web Offset Publications, invariably abbreviated to SWOP, is an organization and the name of a set of specifications that it produces, with the aim of improving the consistency and quality of professionally printed material in the United States, and of certain other products, programs and endorsements related to their work.
 Among other things, the organization specifies SWOP inks used in CMYK printing, colors of SWOP proofs, other physical qualities pertaining to printing.
 The organization publishes its own specification and ICC profile and runs a certification program.

 SWOP is a non-profit volunteer organisation, and concerns itself only with the United States.
 In some other areas, similar efforts have been made by other organisations, taking account of national variations in printing techniques, expectations, and requirements.

-Similar to SWOP is GRACoL originally by Graphics Communication Association, which defines a similar set of specifications for sheetfed printing.
+Similar to SWOP is General Requirements for Applications in Commercial Offset Lithography (GRACoL) originally by Graphics Communication Association, which defines a similar set of specifications for sheetfed printing.
 By 2005, both specifications are merged into a think tank called IDEAlliance with their own working groups.
 By 2006, both are unified under the framework of CGATS 21.

 History

 Early work of specifying U.S. print color started in 1975 and resulted in a set of best practices, the precursor to SWOP.
 By the late 1980s, digitization of printing lead the SWOP committee to seek cooperation with CGATS, the ANSI Committee for Graphic Arts Technical Standards.
 The result was CGATS TR001, an ANSI technical report that specifies the colorimetric measurements of standard SWOP ink and media.
 In 2005, SWOP was merged into IDEAlliance.

 GRACoL was founded in 1996 with the goal of specifying sheetfed printing in a similar way to SWOP.
 Annual specifications were published from 1997-2002.
 In 2006, SWOP and GRACol (coated CPRC6, uncoated CPRC3) was redefined in the G7 calibration method, which is also used in ISO/PAS 15339 or CGATS 21 defining the Characterized Reference Print Conditions (CPRCs).
 The standard defines SWOP as CPRC5, coated GRACol as CPRC6, and uncoated GRACol as CPRC3.

 GRACoL-SWOP 2006 uses the ISO 12647-2:2004 paper.
 The 2013 revision uses a slightly bluer paper as the old paper is considered legacy by the authors.
-GRACoL/CPRC6 aligns mostly with ISO 12647-2 PC1, although the TVI for "K" is slightly different due to G7 calibration.
+GRACoL/CPRC6 aligns mostly with ISO 12647-2 PC1, although the Tonal Value Increase (TVI) for "K" is slightly different due to G7 calibration.